this is me...

 Hi!
 I’m Anna.
 I’m a group exercise instructor, personal trainer, a Mum and a woman going through the menopause.
 I love music, I love being active but I also appreciate that not everyone does.
 However, I do feel passionately that everyone can find a way to move and feel more confident about themselves, they just have to find what works for them.

 I have been working as a fitness instructor since 2007.
 I started my fitness instructing journey in Bolivia, where I lived for 6 years.
 When I moved back to England in 2011, I decided to qualify as a Level 2 Exercise to Music Instructor.
-My journey continues, I’m learning all the time and over the years have qualified in other disciplines, including Spinning®, Waterworks® (Aquafit); BollyX® (Bollywood Dance Fitness); Level 2 Gym Instructor; Level 3 Personal Trainer and Body fx Coach (nutrition programme).
+My journey continues, I’m learning all the time and over the years have qualified in other disciplines, including Spinning®, Waterworks® (Aquafit); BollyX® (Bollywood Dance Fitness); Level 2 Gym Instructor; Level 3 Personal Trainer; Body fx Coach (nutrition programme) and Level 3 Pilates.

 I also have a lot of professional experience working with trauma and have recently participated in a Trauma Informed Approach to Exercise Strategy course, as well as further courses in Osteoporosis and Pilates; and Exercise Strategy for Menopause.
 I feel passionate about inclusion and accessibility, I have an MA in Disability Studies and have a Level 2 qualification in Autism Awareness.